Relationships With Industry

 - not receive any form of material gain based on the choice of the product.

-- A physician must not accept any personal gift of any monetary or other value from industry.
+- A regulated member must not accept any personal gift of any monetary or other value from industry.

-- Notwithstanding subsection (12), a physician may accept teaching aids provided by industry.
+- Notwithstanding clause (12), a physician may accept teaching aids provided by industry.

-- A physician must not accept a fee or other consideration from industry in exchange for seeing an industry representative in a promotional or similar capacity.
+- A regulated member must not accept a fee or other consideration from industry in exchange for seeing an industry representative in a promotional or similar capacity.

 The CPSA Standards of Practice are the minimum standards of professional behaviour and ethical conduct expected of all physicians registered in Alberta.
 Standards of practice are enforceable under the Health Professions Act and will be referenced in the management of complaints and in discipline hearings.
 About the CPSA Standards of Practice